FAQ: Volunteering on the Psychedelic Support Line

 What will I learn in the training?

 You’ll learn the fundamentals of how to provide psychedelic support at Fireside Project.
 Modules will include active listening; ethics; confidentiality; personal boundaries; emergency services and suicidality; supporting callers who are tripping, integration and tripsitting; providing trauma-informed care; providing culturally attuned care; and self-care.
-There will be a mix of presentations, demonstrations, dyads and triads, and readings.
+There will be a mix of asynchronous virtual training presentations, readings, and demonstrations and scheduled virtual live training days including dyads, triads, and discussions.

 What if I can’t attend some or all of the Zoom training?